Cherve3/RTS-MOD-Folder/README.txt

 Vehicle Depot		3
 Miner			4
 Soldier			5
+Vehicle			6

-To toggle placing a building onto the map Press Q. You must have first purchased one and not placed one already.
+To toggle placing a building onto the map Press Q. You must have first purchased one and not placed it already.
 Drop Toggle		Q

 To confirm a drop it will be in numeral order from left to right in the menu.